Worcester Regional Airport: 2020–present

 On January 25, 2020, Delta announced it would begin cutting back flights by dropping its Saturday flight due to low demand.
 There was initially speculation that the Saturday flight would possibly return in May, but the future of service remained uncertain, with Delta experiencing 50-60 percent loads to Detroit.

 By late 2020, as with airports across the rest of the country, Worcester was concentrated on the return to service prior to the COVID-19 pandemic.
 JetBlue had suspended service indefinitely, while American had once again removed Worcester from its route map and ended service after only two years, leaving Delta as the last airline operating out of Worcester to maintain minimum service through the CARES Act.
 Although JetBlue had announced intentions to return in the future, both Delta and JetBlue were no longer required to do so by the government after October 1, 2020, once the CARES Act expired.

 On January 13, 2021, within the documentation for their Northeast Agreement alliance with American Airlines, it was initially confirmed that JetBlue's station at the airport was closed permanently, along with Oakland and Long Beach, once again leaving Worcester with no scheduled commercial service.
-JetBlue later announced on May 26, 2021, that it would resume service at the airport, though service to Orlando has yet to resume.
+JetBlue later announced on May 26, 2021, that it would resume service at the airport, though service to Orlando had yet to resume.
 Delta Air Lines on August 18, 2021, announced that it would also resume service at the airport through its regional franchise Delta Connection with 75 seats.
 American Airlines announced on August 28, 2021, that it would resume service to Philadelphia in November, with flights operated by regional franchise American Eagle.
 However, this was short lived because American announced that they would move its flight from Philadelphia to its hub at New York-Kennedy so it could use their larger Embraer 175's which allowed for premium service and more connections through JetBlue's base at Kennedy and their hub at Kennedy under the Northeast Alliance.

+On April 10th, 2023, jetBlue announced they would resume service to Orlando, and begin seasonal service to Fort Myers.
+Orlando service commenced on June 15th, 2023, and service to Fort Myers commenced on January 4th, 2024.
+That same year, the airline increased capacity by replacing the Embraer 190 with the Airbus A320.